Berkeley-CS61B/website-fa23/materials/proj/proj2b/index.md

 Now that you've created `proj2b_testing.AutograderBuddy`, you can submit to the autograder.
 If you fail any tests, you should be able to replicate them locally as JUnit tests by building on the test files above.
 If any additional datafiles are needed, they will be added to this section as links.

-### Deliverables and Scoring

-The weights of the test distribution are as it follows:
-- [Checkpoint](https://www.gradescope.com/courses/572446/assignments/3489941) (5 points - Due October 20th)
-- Coding (70 points - Due October 27th):
-   - Due 10/27/2023
-   - `HyponymHandler` single word case: 40%, k = 0
-   - `HyponymHandler` multi-word case: 20%, k = 0
-   - `HyponymHandler` popularity: 40%, k != 0

-The token limiting policy for this project will be as follows:

-1. You will **each** start with 4 tokens that have a 24 hour refresh time.
-2. **At 10:00PM on October 27th** (3 hours before the deadline), you will be reset to **4 tokens, each of which have a 15 minute refresh time.**
-3. **At 12:00AM on October 28th**, you  will again be reset back to **4 tokens with a 24 hour refresh.** This policy will remain in place for the remainder of the semester.

 ## Optional Extra Features